 - To mark a conversation as spam, simply open the conversation and change the status to Spam.

-- To remove a conversation from the spam folder, open the conversation and change the status to Active.
+- To remove a conversation from the spam folder, open the conversation and select the Not Spam option from the status menu.

 Note: If you mark auto-replies as Spam, our filter will learn to mark conversations from that customer's email address as Spam.
 For this reason, it's best to delete customer's auto-replies instead.

 The whitelist and blacklist options allow you to accept or reject email from specific senders.
 Administrators can access your spam settings from Manage → Company → Spam Settings.
 Two fields can be edited: